NodesCrew/umee-tools/1c/README.md

 ```bash
 umeed keys show WALLET_HERE --output json
 ```
-6. Load your created wallets from self-delegate address balance
+6. Load your created wallets from self-delegate address balance (--limit is the amount that can be distributed among the keys in uumee).
 ```bash
 python3 challenge.py load-funds --fee=100 --limit=10000
 ```